-EXPLANATION - Matter in bolded italics is new: matter between brackets formitted material is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.

-AN ACT relating to ethics in government; [prehibiting the Commission on Ethics from taking action on a request for an opinion concerning a public officer or employee who is a candidate for elected office under certain circumstances; revising provisions governing factors which must be considered by the Commission on Ethics in the disposition of certain requests for opinions; requiring the Commission to consider certain factors before imposing a civil penalty for a violation of the Nevada Ethics in Government Law; providing that a finding of a willful violation of the Nevada Ethics in Government Law requires a finding by the Commission that the person acted in bad faith or with ill will, evil intent, for malice or reckless disregard, and with knowledge of the prohibition against the act or omission; fautherizing the Commission to impose civil penalties and amounts equal to attorney's fees and other costs under certain circumstances;] requiring an affirmative vote by two-thirds of the Commission for the finding of a willful violation of the Nevada Ethics in Government Law; and providing other matters properly relating thereto.
+AN ACT relating to ethics in government; prohibiting the Commission on Ethics from taking action on a request for an opinion concerning a public officer or employee who a candidate for elected office under certain circumstances; revising provisions governing factors which must be considered by the Commission in the disposition of certain requests for opinions; requiring the Commission to consider certain factors before imposing a civil penalty for a violation of the Nevada Ethics in Government Law; providing that a finding of a willful violation of the Nevada Ethics in Government Law requires a finding by the Commission that the person acted in bad faith or with ill will, evil intent or malice, and with knowledge of the prohibition against the act or omission; authorizing the Commission to impose civil penalties and amounts equal to attorney's fees and other under certain circumstances: requiring affirmative vote by two-thirds of the Commission for the finding of a willful violation of the Nevada Ethics in Government Law; and providing other matters properly relating thereto.